globulion/qc-workshop/tutor/project_3/README.md

 Therefore, one must find eigenvalues and eigenvectors of a complex coupling matrix in order to evaluate quantum amplitudes.

+> *Homework*:
+> In more accurate simulations, one must include time-dependence of the coupling matrix
+> to some extent.
+The easiest way to do it is to use linear interpolation and extrapolation
+> to compute coupling matrix elements at intermediate time points within the classical time step.
+> Once it is done, quantum amplitudes can be found by numerically integrating set of coupled differential
+> equations, for example, by using the Runge-Kutta method.
+Use time step 1000 smaller than
+> the classical time step to solve the quantum amplitudes with such a linear time-dependence of the coupling matrix.

 ### Hop to different PES if required.